-Life in the Napa Valley (and indeed the world!) was much simpler than it is today.
+Life in 1960's Napa Valley (and indeed the world!) was much simpler than it is today.
 Lee Titus and his family came to California from Minnesota during the Depression.
 After graduating from Fresno State and serving in World War II, Lee attended medical school and became a radiologist.
-Meanwhile, Ruth Traverso was growing up in San Francisco's North Beach, where her parents, immigrants from the Piemonte region of Italy, were involved in the family bakery business.
+Meanwhile, Ruth Traverso was growing up in San Francisco's North Beach, where her parents, immigrants from the Piemonte region of Italy, were involved in the family's bakery business.
 During family vacations in Calistoga, Ruth helped friends harvest their grapes, giving her a love for Napa Valley and a kinship with grape farming.

-It would be more than twenty years before they crushed fruit for production of Titus Vineyards wines.
+It would be more than twenty years before the brothers crushed fruit for production of Titus Vineyards wines.
 Although they hoped one day to build a family operated winery, Lee and Ruth spent those interim years raising their sons and growing grapes for other wineries, including Charles Krug, Beaulieu Vineyards, Quail Ridge, and Pine Ridge.

 Ultimately, Lee and Ruth left the creation of Titus Vineyards wines up to their sons: Phillip works as winemaker for Titus Vineyards, while Eric manages the business and vineyards.